foursquare/qgis-plugin/README.md

 <img src="docs/imgs/uf_qgis_logo.svg" width="200" height="200">

-This plugin exports [QGIS](http://qgis.org/) vector layers into a format that can be imported into  [Unfolded Studio](https://studio.unfolded.ai/) for further analysis or one-click publishing to the web, after signing up for a free [Unfolded](https://unfolded.ai/) account.
+This plugin exports [QGIS](http://qgis.org/) vector layers into a format that can be imported into  [Foursquare Studio](https://studio.foursquare.com/) for further analysis or one-click publishing to the web, after signing up for a free [Foursquare](https://studio.foursquare.com/) account.

 # Documentation

 This readme contains a short overview of basic functionality of the plugin.
-Full documentation is available at [docs.unfolded.ai](https://docs.unfolded.ai/integrations/qgis).
+Full documentation is available at [location.foursquare.com/studio/docs](https://location.foursquare.com/studio/docs).

 ## Requirements